peekbank/peekbank-data-import/data/kartushina_2019/README.md

 There is also a subset of participants that saw less trials, but we also include these.

-The original stimuli provided by the authors include the full image pairs presented to the participants.
+The original stimuli provided by the authors include some image pairs presented to the participants.
 We have used a shell script using imagemagick to split them up into their separate parts.
 If the split needs to be changed (crop, filetype, etc.), edit the script in this directory and run

 ```
 ./split_original_images.sh ./raw_data/stimulus_images/
 ```
 to generate new splits.
+NOTE: We only have images for a subset of the stimuli.

 5. **Importing ambiguity**